I2PC/docs/docs/Installation/Standlone-installation/index.rst

 Standlone-installation
 ====================================

 This guide explains the standalone installation of Xmipp and the process to link it with Scipion.
 The standalone version allows you to use Xmipp independently of Scipion.
-For details on linking, see the section *Linking Xmipp to Scipion*.

 Standalone Installation
 ----------------------------